JasonChow320/dot_config_lol/README.md

 # Linux Setup

-This is my Linux setup which includes tmux, bashrc, vim, neovim and other essential software for day-to-day workflow
+This is my Linux (Debian) setup which includes tmux, bashrc, vim, neovim and other essential software for day-to-day workflow

-## Install.sh
+## Install.sh (under development, please refer to manual installation for a correct set up

 install.sh will automatically download the softwares and install configurations into the correct directory
 Usage: